Erich Gonzales

 After winning Star Circle Quest, she changed her last name from Gancayco to Gonzales, her mother's maiden name.
-Because of the start of her entertainment career, Erich finished her high school years at ABS-CBN Distance Learning Center and attended college at Trinity University of Asia, where she majored in mass communication.
+Due to the start of her entertainment career, Erich completed her high school years at the ABS-CBN Distance Learning Center attended college at the Trinity University of Asia, where she majored in mass communication.

 Early life

-The youngest of 3 siblings, Gonzales was born in Cebu City and raised in Davao City.
+The youngest of three siblings, Gonzales was born in Cebu City and raised in Davao City.

 Career

 2004–2008: Star Circle Quest and supporting roles

 Her career began when she won as Grand Questor in the second season of the reality talent search Star Circle Quest in 2005, and later becoming a part of ABS-CBN's home-based training and management program, Star Magic after her win.
-Erich became a familiar face as she appeared in numerous shows and dramas as a supporting actress, such as Dorina in the hit phenomenon TV series Mga Anghel Na Walang Langit.
+Erich became a familiar face as she appeared in numerous shows and dramas as a supporting actress, such as Dorina in the hit phenomenon TV series Mga Anghel na Walang Langit.
 She also starred in the teen-oriented show Abt Ur Luv as Waling-Waling and as Ella in the drama series Pieta.
 She then showed her versatility in acting when she played Camille in the drama series Sana Maulit Muli opposite to Gerald Anderson with Kim Chiu as the supporting cast and antagonist later in the end became kind throughout every episode.